GinyuSpecialForce/bookmarklet-collection/README.md

   Calculator -
     Simple calculator.

+  CheatSheet -
+    CHANGE THE BOOKMARKLET CODE; Loads an image from the image address you provide to the bookmarklet.
+This image can be toggled by clicking the bookmarklet once again

   Cookie-Viewer -
     View your cookies on the site where you ran the bookmarklet

-  Edit Page On -
+  Edit Page On/Off -
-    Edit the website where you ran the bookmarklet as if it were a text file
+    Edit the website where you ran the bookmarklet as if it were a text file.
+TOGGLEABLE

-  Edit Page Off -
-    Turn off the effects of Edit Page On

   Hide -
     Delete the tab name and icon, making it blank and hiding it from *cough* other people *cough*

   Invisi-Search -
     Hide the tab's activity from being monitored through extensions such as GoGuardian.

+  Measurements -
+    Various tools for Web Design, including measuring or graphing elements.

+  MetaData -
+    Makes a spreadsheet of the site's metadata so that it is readable

   Metric -
     Convert all imperial measurements on the page (yd, in, ft, Fahrenheit, etc) to metric measurements